Marketing Strategy · AI Activation

 Emporia Research ran a comparative study between LinkedIn-verified B2B respondents and AI-generated synthetic users, and found that synthetic users display a strong positive bias - they tend to approve rather than reject.
 That finding inverts how the tool should be used: the value of a synthetic persona is not in what it approves.
 It is in what it rejects and why.
 A well-constructed ICP persona that pushes back on your brief is telling you something your internal review process missed.

-Pattern 3: ICP-Grounded Brief Generation
+Pattern 3: AI-Assisted Brief Writing

 The most time-intensive part of campaign production is not execution.
 It is brief alignment.
 Teams debate audience definition, argue about which occasion or need state to address, write positioning statements that nobody fully agrees on - and then revise them after the first creative review.

-An AI system grounded in your ICP can generate structured first drafts that resolve this upstream.
+An AI system built on your ICP can generate structured first drafts that fix this before the meeting starts.
 Not copy - strategic framing.
-The target audience articulation.
+The target audience.
 The relevant occasion.
 The specific consumer or buyer motivation being addressed.
 The one job the communication must do.

 ICP Activation in CPG: What Is Different